aiga-seattle/hive/README.md

 ### Deploying to Heroku
 With the remotes configured, you can deploy to the staging and production servers.

-To deploy to the staging server:
+To deploy master to the staging server:

     git push heroku-staging master

+or to deploy a branch to the staging server:

+    git push heroku-staging yourbranch:master

 To deploy to the production server: